A Cutting-Edge Solution

 - How could altitude be accurately converted into building floor level for pressure-based estimation systems?

-All these bafflings point to one big question:
+All these point to one big question:

-It is technologically feasible to use the intelligent sensors of the building facilities for that purpose.
+It is technologically feasible to use the intelligent sensors/controllers of the building facilities for that purpose.

-Emergency Indoor Locations Save Lives™i
+Ever-Ready Emergency Indoor Locations Save Lives™i